 I stepped closer, and the energy being looked at me.
-I saw in its swirling form, bright purple eyes, familiar eyes that looked back at me with recognition.
+I saw in its swirling form, bright glowing eyes, familiar eyes that looked back at me with recognition.
 This was, somehow, Surfal.

-“I had to snatch them back from the nether,” he added.
-“I think the Night Elf was pulling back the shard to the Shadowlands.
-Dangerous stuff.”
+“I had to snatch them back from the edge of life,” he added.
+“I think the soul shard was trying to be reuinited with the rest of itself.”

 “So, he’s really here?
 Surfal is safe?”

 “Safe.
-In fact, now that the horse is transformed, he doesn’t really need Keaira’s soul shard to survive.
+In fact, now that the horse is transformed, he doesn’t really need Marjan’s soul shard to survive.
 I can break the bond and let her essence go to the rest of her.”

 “No,” I said firmly.

 “What for?
 Didn’t you hear me?
 She tried to pull her shard to the realm of death.”

 “I need it for something else.
 I can’t explain.
 I promise the intent is good.”